BritishPandaChick/100-days-of-code/log.md

 **Thoughts** Added new HTML file.
 Initial test said one of the variables was undefined.
 Found that the variable for damageThisRound missing a d.
 Changed the variable and double checked the variable in the while statement to see if there were any misspellings.

 **Link(s) to work**: [Codeacademy Dragon Slayer](https://codepen.io/BritishPandaChick/pen/aZdyYz?editors=0011)

+### Day 50: October 5, 2017

+**Today's Progress**: Made the safari icon using HTML & CSS.

+**Thoughts** When I made my last icon for the Daily CSS Images challenge, I saw this safari icon someone made on CodePen that I almost made instead for day 47.
+Today I was in the mood to make something instead of debugging just code so I decided to make the safari icon I had seen before.
+This project was a challenge because of the triangles on the compass of the icon.
+I had to look at what the author did for his code to see how he managed to get the triangles close to each other.
+Had trouble getting the E to get to move from the left to the right, but was able to find the error quickly and fix it.

+**Link(s) to work**: [Daily CSS Images Day 27 Icon of Choice 2](https://codepen.io/BritishPandaChick/full/qPpMWo/)